JonathanReeve/docmap/README.md

 This project, codenamed DOCMAP, is an open-source effort, spearheaded by NYU's History Department, to develop new themes and customization functionality for the Omeka content management system.

 ##Contents of this Directory
 This directory contains an Omeka theme named Pinstripe.
+This particular version is only compatible with Omeka 1.5.x.
+The version being developed for 2.0 is in my repo [theme-pinstripe2](https://github.com/JonathanReeve/theme-pinstripe2).

 ##Installation Instructions
 To install this theme, click the "ZIP" button above to download a zipped copy of this repository, or, from a terminal, change to your Omeka themes directory and run `git clone https://github.com/JonathanReeve/docmap.git pinstripe/` This command downloads the contents of this folder into a directory called "pinstripe" in your Omeka themes directory (probably /var/www/omeka/themes/pinstripe).